durbank/durbank.github.io/cv/resume-clim.md

 - Developed a stochastic glacier model to estimate climate changes from minimal surface measurements, providing climate constraints from previously unavailable records with robust uncertainty assessments
 - Utilized machine learning to distinguish snow and ice in multispectral satellite imagery, permitting model calibration, validation, and uncertainty quantification
+- Developed a hydrological run-off model for glacial melt to better predict glacial contributions to downstream water resources
 - Effectively communicated findings to both expert and non-technical audiences, winning Best in Session presentation awards in three separate BYU Spring Research conferences
 - Improved student success by modernizing course curricula in GIS and field study courses, leading to receipt of the 2015 Outstanding Teaching Award